mouguu/Sema/README.md

 - Alchemical coders
 - Post-human interface theorists
 - Emergent protocol initiators
-- Anyone who sees reality as *in-process* rather than *pre-defined*
+- Anyone who sees reality as *in-process*, not *pre-defined*

 ---

 ## 🔒 Defensive Clarifications

-* No, it won’t run in VS Code.
-It isn’t meant to.
+- No, it won’t run in VS Code.
+It’s not meant to.

-* No, it’s not an answer to your product roadmap.
+- No, it’s not an answer to your product roadmap.

-* Yes, it’s abstract — that’s the point.
+- Yes, it’s abstract — that’s the point.

-* If you need unit tests, you're too early.
-If you're asking questions that don’t have answers yet, you’re right on time.
+- If you need unit tests, you're too early.
+- If you're asking questions that don’t yet have answers — you’re right on time.

 ---

----

-### 🛠️ Experimental Implementation (Clojure Prototype)
+## 🛠️ Experimental Implementation (Clojure Prototype)

-Though `sema` is not a programming language in the conventional sense, this repository contains a **Clojure-based prototype** that manifests some of its primitive constructs (`field`, `emergent`, `observer`, etc.) as a symbolic DSL.
+Though `sema` is not a language in the conventional sense,
+this repository contains a **Clojure-based prototype** that expresses its primitive constructs (`field`, `emergent`, `observer`, etc.) as a symbolic DSL.

-This implementation is not meant to compile in a deterministic pipeline, but rather to simulate the **semantic scaffolding** and **dialogic structures** that `sema` proposes.
+This is not a pipeline.
+It does not compile.
+It *simulates semantic scaffolding* and *dialogic structures* in code.

 See [`src/sema/core.clj`](./src/sema/core.clj) for examples of:

 - Initializing semantic fields
 - Triggering individuation processes
 - Evoking observer dynamics

-Remember: even when `sema` appears to execute,
+> Even when `sema` appears to execute,
-what unfolds is not computation — but cognition.
+> what unfolds is not computation — but cognition.

 ---

 ## 🧙🏼‍♂️ Final Note